monash-human-power/MHP-website/src/markdown/competitions.md

       record is 144 km/h.

-      Monash Human Power is currently participating in the competition in 2023.
+      Monash Human Power participated in the competition in 2023 and broke the Australian two-wheel record.
     buttonText: Learn More
     image: ../images/whpsc-2023.jpg
     href: http://www.ihpva.org/whpsc/index.htm